Steve Nolan M.S.M. CD

 Terri has served multiple populations in a mental health capacity and brings a wide variety of tools into her practice.
 She earned her Masters degree in counselling, as well as multiple certifications, some of which are; PTSD treatment, CBT and CPT therapies, Equine Facilitated Psychotherapy and Autism therapy.
 She is a registered member of the College of Registered Psychotherapists of Ontario.
 Terri offers one-to-one, couple, family, and group sessions.
 As well Terri, with Danielle (see below) have built a program utilizing equine therapy that they will be offering through DVA clinic as well.

 Terri believes in treating the whole self while looking at symptoms rather than labels, her belief surrounding this is “you don’t always have all the symptoms of a cold, but it’s still called a cold.”
-Terri takes a client-centered approach and believes in working in partnership with clients to achieve their goals.
+Terri takes a client-centered, solution-focused approach and believes in working in partnership with clients to achieve their goals.

-Terri owns a rescue hobby farm with her fiancé in the South of Ottawa.
+Terri owns a rescue hobby farm with her husband in the South of Ottawa.
 She is an avid traveler, and even went so far as to live (and work) on cruise ships for many years, serving as entertainment director, her father joked that this was the closest she got to the Navy, but the food on cruise ships was much better so she made the right choice!

 Heather Mac Master, RPN